Search Our Site

 The bacteria that colonize your intestines set up shop early on, and the bacteria found in hospital environments don't seem to be the healthiest to be colonized with.
 It may prove to be wise for pregnant women to consume active-culture yogurt, kefir, or probiotics, and to supplement babies with these healthy bacteria.
 It should be emphasized that the research on this topic is in its infancy, and that definitive safety and efficacy information is not available.
 Furthermore, research has not defined what strains of probiotics work best (or at all!) for various conditions.
 But so far, we have not seen serious side effects except in significantly immuno-suppressed children.

 As far as yogurts are concerned, not all are created equal.
 In kids from 8mo-2yo and in malnourished adoptees, full fat is the way to go.
-Stonyfield Organic Yogurts (they make "YoBaby") are well-regarded, tasty, all natural, and have 6 kinds of friendly bacteria, as well as prebiotics (see below).
+And check the label for sugar content - some of those brands are sugar bombs.
 For promotion and maintenance of healthy gut bacteria, serving yogurt daily is a safe, time-tested, granny-approved, and easy-to-find way to go.
 But for treatment purposes or early in infancy, you might consider probiotic supplements, which can deliver many more of these healthy bacteria than a container of yogurt.

 You'll also want to think about prebiotics - foods and supplements that help these healthy bacteria thrive.
 These can be found naturally in breast milk, honey (not for use <1yo), garlic, onions, leeks, wheat, bananas, asparagus, artichokes, and chicory root.
 Supplements of fructo-oligosaccharides (FOS) are also available, and Pharmax includes them in many of their probiotic formulations.